 Four (4) packaging hoppers and four (4) associated pulse-jet baghouses are included in this flexible group.
 The emission units include: EUPPKGHOPPER#1BV, EUPPKGHOPPER#2BV, EUPPKGHOPPER#3BV and EUPPKGHOPPER#4BV.
-All four (4) emission units were equipped with magnehelic gauges, but per Access staff, the dust collection systems are only operating when product is being transferred to and from the hoppers.
 Access conducts regularly scheduled PM's in accordance with their PM plan; records of the PM's can be found attached to this report.
-At the time of the inspection, no product was being transferred, thus the baghouses were not operating.
+At the time of the inspection, the baghouses were not operating.

 Particulate emissions are limited to 0.10 lbs. / 1,000 lbs. of exhaust gases.
-A 0.35 pph particulate limit is also enforced for each of the collection systems.
+A 0.35 pph particulate limit also applies to each of the collection systems.